phusion/passenger/README.md

 ### Installing the source directly from git

 If you mean to install the latest version of Passenger directly from this git repository, then you should run one of the following commands.
-Installing from the git repository is basically the same as the tarball installation method, as [described in the manual](https://www.phusionpassenger.com/library/install/).
+Installing from the git repository is basically the same as the tarball installation method, as [described in the manual](https://www.phusionpassenger.com/library/install/), with one exception: you need to clone git submodules:

+    git submodule update --init --recursive

+After that, run one of the following:

     ./bin/passenger-install-apache2-module